Audi Q5 review - Practicality, comfort and boot space

 Audi offers a pair of Isofix points in the outermost rear seats, but there’s no real scope for this car to accommodate three child seats across the second row.
 This isn’t unusual in the class, though.

-The Q5’s boot is large enough to hold three decent-sized suitcases, with a couple of overnight bags squeezed in around them.
+The Q5’s 550-litre boot is large enough to hold three decent-sized suitcases, with a couple of overnight bags squeezed in around them.
 But in raw capacity, it’s not quite up to the class best.
-If you spec the movable rear seat, the boot size ranges from 550 to 610 litres.
 By comparison, the BMW X3 and Mercedes GLC have 550 litres with their (fixed) rear seats in place - but Jaguar’s F-Pace has 650 litres on offer.

 Fold down the rear seats completely and the Q5’s capacity extends to 1,550 litres.
 That’s respectable, but 50 litres down on the X3 and GLC, and a whopping 190 litres adrift of the F-Pace.